-Whip Up Some Tasty Food
+Whip Up Some Cinco de Mayo Tasty Food Flavor

 It’s not a party without a buffet of snacks to choose from, but you don’t need to slave away all day in the kitchen to pull it off.
 Tacos make a great main dish, and you can toss a boneless pork shoulder into one crock pot and a slew of chicken breasts into another, add some spices, and let your meat cook itself.
 Chop up some onions, cilantro, and limes, heat up a stack of corn tortillas, and you’re done.
 For a delicious side, make a spicy black bean salad with jicama, corn, red and yellow peppers, jalapenos, avocado, and tomato.
 Toss it with a little vinaigrette spiked with a teaspoon of cumin and a quarter teaspoon of cayenne.
 Skewer pieces of watermelon alternating with mango and kiwi to cool things down, and don’t forget the big bowl of chips ‘n’ salsa.

-Pour Some Delicious Drinks
+Pour Some Cinco de Mayo Inspired Drinks

 Deck Out the Table

 A festive table will set the mood for your Cinco de Mayo party, so deck it out with plenty of color.
-Stuff clay pots or vases with colorful blooms, such as orange and pink marigolds or brightly colored gerbera daisies, or make or buy a bouquet of bright tissue paper flowers for the centerpiece.
+Stuff clay pots or vases with colorful blooms, such as orange and pink marigolds or brightly colored gerbera daisies, or make a bouquet of bright tissue paper flowers for the centerpiece.
 A colorful Mexican blanket makes a great table runner.
 Spice up your table decor with bowls red, yellow, and green chiles, or scatter Red Hots, cinnamon gummy bears, or Tabasco Jelly Belly candies across the table for your guests to enjoy.
 Hang colorful banners, lanterns, or pinatas over the table, and don’t forget to invest in festive paper plates and brightly colored plastic forks for the snacks.